 Using the material presented in this exhibition I created a short film.

-2013 - The Beeldbuis Film Festival is a film festival with a competition for independent short films.
-For the 2013 edition I did the trailer, leader and bumper videos.
-A series of films that are also a prelude to the non-commissioned work I made for my exhibition DOORDOUWE.
+2013 - The Beeldbuis Film Festival is an event festival with a competition for independent short films.
+For the 2013 edition I created the trailer, leader and bumper videos.
+A series of films that can also be considered a prelude to the non-commissioned work I made for my exhibition DOORDOUWE.

 2009 - In collaboration with Festina Lente Collective I created a music video for the song Beguine.
 I directed and post produced the video.
 Beguine is a song from the album Hoofdkaas (2008) by de Kift, a Dutch theatrical punk band from Koog aan de Zaan.